If you called revalidate with a transition, this will be true while the

 If you want to suspend the component tree and show the fallback of the nearest

-boundary, pass withTransition: false
+Suspense boundary, pass withTransition: false.

 Generated using TypeDoc